Bangkok Ayutthaya Klong Sa Bua Floating Market & Water Theatre Amphawa Floating Market Map of Amphawa Floating Market

 What to see in Thailand

 Bangkok has no real city centre, but several neighbourhoods, widely dispersed, call for attention.
 Northeast of the Grand Palace, a wide, leafy boulevard, Ratchadamnoen Nok, is lined with government office buildings, often with steep traditional roofs.
 It leads to the Marble Temple, Wat Benchamabophit, a haven of calm.
 Chinese tiles cover the interlaced roofs, and a pair of huge marble lions guard the entrance to the bot (shrine).
 In Chinatown, every shop window brings a new discovery, from snake wine to paper dragons.
 Wat Traimit houses a Golden Buddha seven or eight centuries old, weighing 5 tonnes.
 Further east, the area around Siam Square has cinemas, restaurants and shopping centres.
 Jim Thompson’s House, the cluttered home of a devoted collector, is full of oriental art.
 Thompson put the Thai silk industry on the map, then vanished on holiday in Malaysia in 1967.
+Across the railway line, in the eastern part of the city, Sukhumvit Road marks the beginning of a shopping, entertainment and residential district.

 Near the river, to the south, Charoen Krung Road (or New Road), was the first official road in Thailand.
 Around the General Post Office is one of the original shopping areas, still well supplied with souvenir shops and “instant” tailors.
 A final “town centre” runs northeast of the New Road district along Silom and Surawong, two parallel thoroughfares.
 The financial and commercial tone of the zone is overshadowed by the notoriety of two small streets, Patpong I and II.
 From Munich to Melbourne, the name Patpong evokes the image of go-go bars and massage parlours.
 The seamy reality certainly matches the reputation, even if moral campaigns and a growing incidence of crime have put a damper on its former ebullience.